FAQ - Frequently Asked Questions

 Q: Do you treat ebook manuscripts any differently to print book manuscripts?

-A: The actual editing of ebook and print manuscripts is pretty much the same - the process primarily focuses on
+A: The actual editing of ebook and print manuscripts is pretty much the same – the process primarily focuses on the language, the actual text, which is not likely to differ too much.

 The main differences arise in the book design and formatting stage so make sure your designer/formatter is aware of requirements